d3/d3-transition/README.md

     .style("background-color", "red");
 ```

+While transitions support most selection methods (such as [*transition*.attr](#transition_attr) and [*transition*.style](#transition_style)), not all methods are supported; for example, you must [append](https://github.com/d3/d3-selection#selection_append) elements before a transition starts.
+A [*transition*.remove](#transition_remove) operator is provided for convenient removal of elements when the transition ends.

+Transitions may have per-element [delays](#transition_delay) and [durations](#transition_duration) computed by functions of data or index; this lets you stagger a transition across a set elements.
+For example, sorting elements and staggering the reordering improves perception.
+See [Animated Transitions in Statistical Data Graphics](http://vis.berkeley.edu/papers/animated_transitions/) for more.

-D3 has a variety of [built-in interpolators](https://github.com/d3/d3-interpolate).
-For example, you can transition from the font specification `500 12px sans-serif` to `300 42px sans-serif`, and [interpolateString](https://github.com/d3/d3-interpolate#interpolateString) will find the numbers embedded within the string, interpolating both font size and weight automatically.
+Transitions leverage a variety of [built-in interpolators](https://github.com/d3/d3-interpolate).
+For example, you can transition from the font specification `500 12px sans-serif` to `300 42px sans-serif`, and [d3.interpolateString](https://github.com/d3/d3-interpolate#interpolateString) will find the numbers embedded within the string, interpolating both font size and weight automatically.
 To specify a custom interpolator, use [*transition*.attrTween](#transition_attrTween), [*transition*.styleTween](#transition_styleTween) or [*transition*.tween](#transition_tween).

-Transitions are exclusive: only one transition of a given name may be *active* on a given element at a given time.
+Transitions are partially exclusive: only one transition of a given name may be *active* on a given element at a given time.
 Multiple transitions with different names may be simultaneously active on the element, and multiple transitions with the same name may be *scheduled* on the element, provided they do not overlap in time.
 See [*transition*.transition](#transition_transition), for example.
 If a newer transition starts on a given element, it automatically interrupts any active transition and cancels any pending transitions that were scheduled prior to the starting transition.
 This allows new transitions to supersede old transitions, such as in response to a user event, even if the old transitions were delayed.
 To manually interrupt transitions, use [*selection*.interrupt](#selection_interrupt).
 To run multiple transitions simultaneously on a given element or elements, give each transition a [unique name](#selection_transition).

 For more on transitions, see [Working with Transitions](http://bost.ocks.org/mike/transition/).